vmware/vic-product/docs/user_doc/vic_app_dev/container_operations.md

 ## Swarm Commands <a id="swarm"></a>

-This version of vSphere Integrated Containers Engine does not support Docker Swarm.
+This version of vSphere Integrated Containers Engine does not directly support Docker Swarm.
+However, you can use the [`dch-photon` Docker Engine](build_push_images.md) to instantiate a Docker swarm for use with vSphere Integrated Containers.